Thresholds, valuations, and K-stability: Thresholds

 We start with Theorems~A and~C. The existence of the limit $\d(L)=\lim_m\d_m(L)$ was proved above, so Theorem~C follows immediately from Corollary~\ref{C105} and Theorem~\ref{t:delta}.
 Let us prove the remaining assertions in Theorem~A.

 The estimate $\a(L)\le\d(L)\le(n+1)\a(L)$ follows from the corresponding inequalities in~\eqref{e122} between $T(v)$ and $S(v)$ together with Theorem~C. When $L$ is ample, we obtain the stronger inequality $\d(L)\ge\frac{n+1}{n}\a(L)$ using Proposition~\ref{P101}.
 The fact that $\a(L)$ and $\d(L)$ only depend on the numerical equivalence class of $L$ follows from the corresponding properties of the invariants $S(v)$ and $T(v)$, see Lemma~\ref{L107}~(iii).
 Finally we prove that $\a(L)$ and $\d(L)$ are strictly positive.
 It suffices to consider $\a(L)$.
-The case when $L$ is ample is handled in~\cite[Theorem~9.14]{BHJ1} using Seshadri constants, and the general case follows from Lemma~\ref{l:alphamonotone} below by choosing $D$ effective such that $L+D$ is ample. \begin{lem} If $L$ is a big line bundle and $D$ is an effective divisor, then $\a(L+D)\le\a(L)$. \end{lem} \begin{proof} Given $m\in M(L)$, the assignment $F\mapsto F+mD$ defines an injective map from $|mL|$ to $|m(L+D)|$.
-Since $\lct(F+mD)\le\lct(F)$ for all $F\in|mL|$, it follows that $\a_m(L+D)\le\a_m(L)$.
-Letting $m\to\infty$ completes the proof. \end{proof}
+The case when $L$ is ample is handled in~\cite[Theorem~9.14]{BHJ1} using Seshadri constants, and the general case follows from Lemma~\ref{l:alphamonotone} below by choosing $D$ effective such that $L+D$ is ample.